 \section{Conclusion and discussion}

-In conclusion, we first introduce the Lee-Yang zeros and the dephasing channels.
-Having introduced them, we propose two different types of Lee-Yang dephasing channels: (a) probes are coupled to their own bath and (b) probes are coupled to one bath together.
-Under the Lee-Yang dephasing channels, we obtain the coherence, the concurrence and spin-squeezing parameter, with nearest-neighbor ferromagnetic coupling $\lambda=1$, and zeros field ($h=0$) and the periodic boundary condition.
+In this work, we propose two different types of Lee-Yang dephasing channels: (a) probes coupled to their own bath and (b) probes coupled to one bath together.
+We prove that the probe(s)-bath system whose ferromagnetic Ising bath is under zero field is a Lee-Yang dephasing channel.
+Under the Lee-Yang dephasing channels, we obtain the coherence, the concurrence and the spin-squeezing parameter, with nearest-neighbor ferromagnetic coupling $\lambda\!=\!1$ and the periodic boundary condition.
 In the first place, one can find that the coherence decreases to zero (minimum, under the latter channel) and emerges certain peaks after the first Lee-Yang singularity, of which values decrease dramatically with the bath size increasing toward the thermodynamic limit.
-The coherence can be recovered at certain discrete times if the temperature is low enough.
+The coherence could commence a recovery at certain discrete times if the temperature is low enough.
 Furthermore, one can find that times in correspondence to the Lee-Yang zeros are also the zeros of the coherence.
-Secondly, the concurrence shares almost the same properties in both channels and the centers of its vanishing domains are corresponding to the Lee-Yang zeros.
-Besides, at the given the twist angle, the maximum original concurrence depends on the number of probes.
-Finally, we find that the performance of spin squeezing is improved and its maximum only depends on the initial state under the first dephasing channel.
+Secondly, the concurrence shares almost the same properties in both channels.
+The centers of its vanishing domains are corresponding to the Lee-Yang zeros.
+Besides, at the given twist angle, the maximum original concurrence only depends on the number of probes.
+Finally, we find that the performance of spin squeezing is improved and its maximum only depends on the initial state under the first dephasing channels.
 However, the corresponding performance is unimproved under the second dephasing channel.